-The Alabama Library Association is taking applications for the Annual ALLA Awards given during the Library Convention.
+The Alabama Library Association receives applications for the Annual ALLA Awards presented at the President's Reception during the Annual Convention.
 The categories are: Eminent Librarian, Distinguished Service, Public Servant, Library Roll of Honor, Merit Award, Humanitarian Award, Honorary Membership, and Intellectual Freedom.
 Description for these awards are below and more information is available on this slideshow.
-The ALLA Awards that will presented at the ALLA President's Reception during the Annual Convention.
 The nomination form is available as a PDF and a Word document.
-The deadline for submitting nominations has been extended to January 15, 2104.
-Documentation should be returned to Mr. James Gilbreath.

 Brown Mackie College Library